Today in Middle Eastern history: the Battle of the Pyramids (1798)

 In lieu of an immediate invasion, then, Napoleon started looking around for ways to bleed Britain and weaken its empire first.
 He set upon a plan to invade and colonize Egypt, an idea that had been kicking around Paris since before the revolution and was resurrected by Charles Maurice de Talleyrand-Périgord (yes, that Talleyrand) during his successful 1796-1797 campaign to become the Directorate’s foreign minister.
 Napoleon had long been a fan of the idea of conquering Egypt, and he returned to it independently of Talleyrand, but his renewed interest coincided with the latter’s rise to prominence.

 Why Egypt?
 Location, location, location.
 Control of Egypt would give French ships a stronger position in the Mediterranean.
-They could use that position to expand and protect their own commercial activity and, more importantly, to harass British commercial activity.
-And of course, as the name “Middle East” implies (and, indeed, as the British bureaucrats who began using the term in the 19th century meant) Egypt sat in the middle of the British Empire.
-Whoever controlled Egypt could weaken London’s grip on its most important colony, India.
+They could use that position to expand and protect their commercial activity and, more importantly, to harass British commercial activity.
+And of course, as the name “Middle East” implies, Egypt sat right in the middle of the British Empire.
+An imperial power that controlled Egypt could weaken London’s grip on its most important colony, India.
 In Napoleon’s case, control of Egypt would enable France to establish regular contact with the Kingdom of Mysore in southern India, which was holding out against Britain and had already formed some diplomatic and military ties with Paris.
-That could have really caused Britain some problems.

 The cherry on top of the sundae from Napoleon’s perspective is that Egypt was ripe for the taking in the late 18th century.
 While it was nominally part of the Ottoman Empire and had been since the Ottomans conquered it from the Mamluks in their 1516-1517 war, Egypt by this time was a more or less autonomous entity that was once more under Mamluk control.
 The Ottomans never really tried to break apart or even significantly change the structure of Mamluk Egyptian society—they just put an Ottoman governor at the top of the hierarchy.
 Since the Mamluks retained most of the other positions of prominence in Egypt as well as most of the same economic perks they’d had when they were ruling the place, they quickly reestablished their power and influence and by the end of the 17th century Mamluk leaders were more powerful in practical terms than the Ottoman governors.

 But here’s the thing: nobody in Egypt really liked the Mamluks very much except for the Mamluks themselves, and they didn’t really much like each other.
-The nature of the Mamluk system meant they were constantly organizing themselves into violent cliques that fought one another.
-People had been tiring of this whole thing in 1517, when the Ottomans took over, so they were surely tired of it by the 1790s, and if anything the Mamluks were more exploitative, more arbitrary, more violent under the fig leaf of Ottoman control than they’d been back when they were really responsible for running the place.
+The nature of the Mamluk system meant they were constantly organizing themselves into violent cliques that fought one another, often messily, in the streets of Cairo and sometimes beyond as they jockeyed for power.
+Egyptians had been tiring of this whole thing in 1517, when the Ottomans took over, so they were surely tired of it by the 1790s, and if anything the Mamluks were more exploitative, more arbitrary, more violent under the fig leaf of Ottoman control than they’d been back when they were really responsible for running the place.
 At least then Mamluk sultans had sometimes been able to exert some semblance of control.
 Now, with the Ottoman governorship reduced to an afterthought, those cliques mostly ran roughshod over Egypt and its people.

 So Napoleon had some reason to think that his soldiers would be greeted as liberators.
-That worked out about as well for him as it did for George W. Bush.
-He also claimed that his invasion was meant to break the power of the Mamluks and restore Ottoman authority in Egypt.
+This worked out about as well for him as it did for George W. Bush.
+Padding out the justification for his invasion even further, he claimed that his invasion was meant to break the power of the Mamluks and restore Ottoman authority in Egypt.
 This was transparently bullshit, but Napoleon did have designs on negotiating an alliance with the Ottomans once his conquests in the Middle East were concluded.
 That didn’t pay off either, but again that’s a story for another time.
-It’s unclear how much of this grandiose vision the Directorate shared, but if nothing else there were several members of the Directorate who were happy to be rid of the overly ambitious Napoleon, so they probably would’ve approved just about any foreign excursion the general had in mind.
+It’s unclear how much of this grandiose vision the Directorate shared, but if nothing else there were several members of the Directorate who were happy to be rid of the overly ambitious Napoleon, so they probably would’ve approved just about any foreign excursion the good general had in mind.

 Before we get to the battle, we should say a word about the immediate effect that the French presence had on Egypt.
 Napoleon brought with him two things that would change Egypt and the Middle East forever: the printing press and French scholars.
 The former wasn’t much help to Napoleon, but it would drive massive changes in the Arabic-speaking world and throughout the Ottoman Empire in the decades to come.
 There were printing presses in the Ottoman Empire, but they were in Constantinople, and were nowhere near as efficient as the ones (one Arabic, one French, and one Greek) that Napoleon brought with him, which were the first printing presses that Egypt had ever encountered.
 They printed Arabic script well enough, and fast enough, to overcome many of the technical problems and cultural concerns that had limited Arabic printing in the past.

-Napoleon mostly used his Arabic press to print up pamphlets that declared to the Egyptian people that the French army was here to free them from the Mamluk yoke and restore true Ottoman control, and explained that Napoleon was actually a huge fan of this whole Islam thing, and Muhammad was definitely somebody whose work was being recognized more and more. #MEGA.
+Napoleon mostly used his Arabic press to print up pamphlets that declared to the Egyptian people that the French army was here to free them from the Mamluk yoke and restore true Ottoman control.
+They further explained that Napoleon was actually a huge fan of this whole Islam thing, and Muhammad was definitely somebody whose work was being recognized more and more.
+Let’s Make Egypt Great Again, and so forth.
 But there were a couple of problems here.
 The first was that Napoleon had his pamphlets translated into “Arabic” by a French scholar named Jean Michel de Venture de Paradis, who used Maltese aides to help him.
 The Maltese language descended from Sicilian Arabic and does show some Egyptian Arabic influence, but it is definitely not Egyptian Arabic, and so the translations these aides produced had a very high gibberish-to-coherent-text ratio.
-The second problem was that Napoleon didn’t actually give a shit about Islam.
+The second problem was that Napoleon didn’t actually care at all about Islam.
 His private secretary, Louis Antoine Fauvelet de Bourrienne, later wrote:

 I confess that Bonaparte frequently conversed with the chiefs of the Mussulman religion on the subject of his conversion; but only for the sake of amusement.
 The priests of the Koran, who would probably have been delighted to convert us, offered us the most ample concessions.
 But these conversations were merely started by way of entertainment, and never could have warranted a supposition of their leading to any serious result.
 If Bonaparte spoke as a Mussulman, it was merely in his character of a military and political chief in a Mussulman country.
 To do so was essential to his success, to the safety of his army, and, consequently, to his glory.
 In every country he would have drawn up proclamations and delivered addresses on the same principle.
 In India he would have been for Ali, at Thibet for the Dalai-lama, and in China for Confucius.